Elements, parents, and categories in Sage: a primer

 Warning

 This terminology deviates from the usual mathematical definition of subcategory and is subject to change.
 Indeed, the forgetful functor from the category of groups to the category of sets is not an inclusion of categories, as it is not injective: a given set may admit more than one group structure.
-See github issue #16183 for more details.
+See Issue #16183 for more details.
 The name supercategory is also used with a different meaning in certain areas of mathematics.

-Categories are instances and have operations#
+Categories are instances and have operations

 Note that categories themselves are naturally modelled by instances because they can have operations of their own.
 An important one is: